 A New Delhi staple for years, Yeti brings Tibetan, Nepali and Bhutanese cuisine to Mumbai, and we're super excited to dig in!
-We stopped by to check out this new addition to Mumbai's eclectic food scene, and here's what we found on our culinary journey to the Himalayas.
+Here's what we found on our culinary journey to the Himalayas.

 We started our meal with classics from the menu - the delicious mutton momos encased in a paper-thin wrapper, filled with juicy mutton mince.
 Served with 3 different sauces, in increasing levels of heat from mild sesame to hot! hot! hot! chili, these were tasty and moreish.